BYU-Hydroinformatics/ggst/docs/source/api.rst

 .. raw:: html
 https://tethys-staging.byu.edu/apps/[parent-app]/api/[MethodName]/?param1=value1&param2=value2&...paramN=valueN

 To test the API, the user will need a zip file of the region of interest.
-We have provided an example of files in the appropriate format.
-You may use your own zip files if you choose so.
+We have provided a set of sample files in the appropriate format.
+You may use your own files if you choose so.

+:download:`API_Fileset.zip </test_files/API_Fileset.zip>`

 `Download API Test Files <https://github.com/BYU-Hydroinformatics/ggst/blob/main/docs/source/test_files/API_Fileset.zip>`_

-Note that you will need to click on the download symbol once the link above opens.
 Let's explore each one individually and offer an example:

 1. **The getStorageOptions**